 When you combine sunscreen with sitting in the shade, you can rest assured that you have more than enough protection from the sun’s harmful UV rays.

-First timers will figure out the hard way that bugs are going to be your number one enemy during a summer camping trip.
+First timers will figure out the hard way that bugs are going to be your number one enemy during a free camping trip.
 Out of all the bugs that could cause you any trouble, mosquitos will become a hassle.
 However, there are steps you can take to prevent having to encounter mosquitos.